megnergit/AWS_GitHub_Actions_Test_G1/README.md

 ## Overview

 1. Create an IAM user for management.
-   - Set up authentication app for single sign-on.
-   - Log in from aws cli.

 2. Edit CloudFormation template file.
 3. Test if CloudFormation works from aws cli.
 4. Edit GitHub Action deployment file
-   - set up a new GitHub repo.

 5. Create an IAM user for the deployment.

 <!-- ------------------------------  -->